Today I will discuss and review the best fly reels under 100 dollars and some fly reels under 50 usd.

 - Handle, and knob are ergonomic

-- The handle and knob may break.
+- The handle and knob may have some issues in long future.

-3. Echo Base Fly Reel – Best Beginner Fly Reel
+3. Echo Base Fly Reel – Best Beginner Fly Reel Under 100

 If you are a beginner and want to try your luck fishing without getting stuck in the complex mechanisms of a fancy reel, the Echo Base is perfect for you.
 With only a spool, a knob, and a handle, it is the most basic fly reel for under 100 dollars.